 Have you ever wondered how we go about creating nutritious and delicious recipes for dogs and cats?
 From concept to production, pet food formulation takes many months and an entire team of people to develop just the right recipe.
 We pride ourselves on crafting unique recipes designed to meet the needs of dogs and cats (and cats and dogs) of all different shapes, sizes, backgrounds and ages.

 When formulating a pet food, the key is choosing the right combination of ingredients necessary to meet the nutrient requirements of the animal.

-Our resident PhD nutritionist and her team make sure that each Petcurean recipe contains every nutrient your pet needs to sustain and nourish its life.
+Our team of expert nutritionists make sure that each Petcurean recipe contains every nutrient your pet needs to sustain and nourish its life.

 When creating a recipe, we must ensure that it contains the correct nutrient balance to meet the requirements of a pet, and this requires great attention to detail.
 Each piece of kibble must contain all the nutrients required to keep a pet healthy and sustain life.
 Ingredients are the vehicles for providing these nutrients, but ultimately the nutrient levels in a recipe are what is most important.

 Association of American Feed Control Officials (AAFCO) Nutrient Recommendations